Quick Scheduling with a Pediatric Spasticity Specialist

 Enjoy comprehensive service and award-winning healthcare.
 Submit an appointment request today, and our staff will follow up with you shortly to confirm a time that works for you and your family.

 If your child has suffered a brain or spinal cord injury, it’s possible that he or she has been experiencing painful, uncontrolled muscle movement and spasms.
 It can be agonizing to watch — no parent wants to see their child in pain.

-The Spasticity Program at Arnold Palmer Hospital is here to help.
-Part of the Arnold Palmer Hospital Neuroscience Center of Excellence, the Spasticity Program offers a variety of treatment options for managing pain and forming stronger, more controlled muscles.
+The Spasticity Program at Orlando Health Arnold Palmer Hospital for Children is here to help.
+Part of The Leon Pediatric Neuroscience Center of Excellence, the Spasticity Program offers a variety of treatment options for managing pain and forming stronger, more controlled muscles.
 From congenital disorders, such as cerebral palsy, to acquired injuries, like spinal trauma, our team of orthopedic specialists, neurology specialists and physical therapists are trained to aid in your child’s rehabilitation.